 The London Glassblowing Gallery, Bermondsey Street, London SE1, showcases beautiful glass vases, ornaments and sculptures.
 It’s a gallery with a hot-glass studio where you can see glassblowers in action.
 The Gallery was founded by Peter Layton in 1976 and is Europe’s leading glass art gallery.
 If you’re a glass collector, a lover of glass art, or want to see glassblowers at work, you must visit the London Glassblowing Gallery.
 I wrote my first article about the London Glassblowing Gallery in August 2017, and I’ve refreshed feature with new images and a video.

-London Glassblowing Glass Art
+London Glassblowing Glass Art Objects

-Watch the Glassblowers at the London Glassblowing Gallery
+Watch My London Glassblowing Gallery Video

-London Glassblowing Gallery Information
+Helpful Information About The London Glassblowing Gallery

 Author: Homegirl London.
 Photographs: Homegirl London.
-Thanks: Homeboy for visiting with me.